XVimProject/XVim/Documents/Users/FeatureList.md

 (v, V in visual mode to toggle or escape from visual mode is supported)

-Inserting with visual block is not supported currently (Ctrl-v + Shift-I does not work.)
+Inserting with visual block is also supported.

 ## Operation in Visual